loosrob/Flic-Studio-Yamaha-control/README.md

    - Check script is running without errors
    - Restart the script if needed

+5. **Playback Control Not Working**:
+   - Ensure the playback device is configured in YAMAHA_CONFIG
+   - Verify the device ID matches your virtual device configuration
+   - Check that the receiver is on a netusb input (AirPlay, Spotify, etc.)

 ### Debug Information

 The script provides clean, minimal logging: